VModugno/immobiliare/README.md

 # ADM-18-HW4-Group-11

-Group 11 consisting of Michele Fortunato, Hifsa Tehreem, Michael Aichmüller.
+this script has been written by Michele Fortunato, Hifsa Tehreem, Michael Aichmüller.

 The jupyter notebook `Homework_4.ipynb` shows the work in a compiled and executed form.
 It also shows the data scraping performed.
-The two python files `AdCluster.py` and `PasswordHashing.py` fill in the details for task 1 and 2 respectively, if wanted.

 The scraped data used can be found in the data folder.

+here a link to the original repository https://github.com/mikylucky/ADM-HW4-Group-11